FEUP-ESOF-2020-21/open-cx-t2g6-fbs/docs/development-Report.md

 <img src="./images/component_diagram_uml.png" alt="Component Diagram UML">

 Our project's physical structure is quite simple.
 All of the app information is stored in a remote database, so that when a user creates a lecture or submits a question, another user can see the new information in real time upon accessing the respective page.

-### Prototype

-To help on validating all the architectural, design and technological decisions made, we usually implement a vertical prototype, a thin vertical slice of the system.

-In this subsection please describe in more detail which, and how, user(s) story(ies) were implemented.

 ## Implementation